TanmoyTheBoT/dev/_posts/2024-10-27-contemporary-abstract-algebra-chapter-3.md

      - If $x \in C(a)$, then $xa=ax$ (by definition of the centralizer $C(a)$), so $x^{-1}(xa)x^{-1}=x^{-1}(ax)x^{-1} \Leftrightarrow ax^{-1}=x^{-1}a$, thus $x^{-1} \in C(a)$.
      - By the Two-Step Subgroup Test (Theorem 3.2), $C(a)$ is a subgroup of $G$.
    - **Conclusion**: $C(a)$ is a subgroup of $G$, known as the **centralizer of $a$**, and includes all elements of $G$ that commute with $a$.

-Let's explore **Examples of Subgroup Applications** to see how these advanced theorems and subgroup properties are applied in practice.

 ---